-The observations of more than 1 million individual lifeforms is being celebrated this month by GBIF members from around the globe.
+The observations of more than 1 billion individual lifeforms is being celebrated this month by GBIF members from around the globe.
 These members also participate in various recording societies and citizen science projects, and boost the long-term data contributions made by biologists, field researchers, IT professionals, collections curators, biodiversity informaticians and data scientists.

 The continuing growth in the number of GBIF occurrence records also shows a steady rise in species coverage and diversity of species—a trend that reflects GBIF’s increasing emphasis on filling known taxonomic, geographical and temporal information gaps.
 As of April 2018, GBIF.org have at least one record for 1,049,839 species, representing 62% of organisms reviewed in the most recent Catalogue of Life checklist.

 If we want to address the big challenges we face around the future of land use, conservation, climate change, food security and health, we need efficient ways to bring together all the data capable of helping us understand the changing state of the world and the essential role that biodiversity plays at all scales." - Donald Hobern